How much does it cost to travel to Cuba? Below you will find my Cuba travel costs per day / destination.

 – However, casas particulares, restaurants and cabs only accept cash.

 – During the time that I was in Cuba, the British pound was the strongest currency.
-Remember that currencies rates can fluctuate daily, however, the changes in Cuba are very slight.
+However, if you’re travelling to Cuba from the UK or Canada, my recommendation is to buy American dollars or Euros, because they are widely accepted.

-– You can check the current exchange rates on the Central Bank of Cuba website here.
+– Remember that currency rates can fluctuate daily, however, the changes in Cuba are very slight.
+Check the current rates on the Central Bank of Cuba website here.

 Table of Contents